HackGT/config/CONTRIBUTING.md

 ## Release

-To release a new version, run `yarn release` and `git push --follow-tags` to push the tags as well.
+To release a new version, run `yarn release` and `git push --follow-tags origin master` to push the tags as well.
 Once the commits are pushed, GitHub Actions will run a workflow to publish a new version to npm.